nest/nestml/doc/nestml_language.rst

 Expressions and operators
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Expressions in NestML can be specified in a recursive fashion.
+Expressions in NESTML can be specified in a recursive fashion.

 Terms:
 ^^^^^^